 · Expand our season and add new venues: Voce is blessed to share its music with an ever-growing number of people in the Greater Hartford area.
 It’s time for Voce to establish regular venues elsewhere in Connecticut and throughout New England.
 Our first goal is to add venues in southern Connecticut.

 · Continue our recording initiative with the help of Signum Records: Voce’s most recent recording “Music of the Spheres” is playing on every continent and in over 50 countries, joining “Sure on this Shining Night: The Music of Morten Lauridsen” as one of the finest choral recordings available.
 Voce is unique among Connecticut classical ensembles in both the scope and success of its recordings.
-In 2019, Voce will partner with Signum Records to launch its most recent recording, “Blessing: The Music of Paul Mealor.”
+In 2020, Voce will partner with Signum Records to launch its most recent recording, “Blessing: The Music of Paul Mealor.”
 Mealor’s compositions are perfectly suited to Voce’s sound and its commitment to harmony.

 In addition to these initiatives, Voce is dedicated to improving its communications with the wonderful people who come to our concerts, listen to our recordings and give meaning to all that Voce does.
 Keep an eye out for improvements to our website, information about the Voce performers, season subscriptions and other steps to bring Voce and its audience closer together.

 Voce has no paid administrators.
 It is run by volunteers and a Board of Directors who are deeply committed to its mission of serving harmony.
 Accordingly, your donation will go straight to the music Voce makes, both live and recorded.
-Donation levels are suggested below.
+Donation levels are suggested.
 And if you can’t afford to make a donation, just bring a friend or two to Voce’s next concert - hearing is believing.

 On behalf of Voce, its singers and its Board of Directors, thank you for your support.